thgh/kirby-plugins/README.md

-# kirby-plugins
+# Kirby Plugins

-Plugins for Kirby CMS
+Here are some plugins that I made.
+I aim to match the code quality of the Kirby codebase.